Marital Stability With Committed Couples: A Revealed Preference Analysis: Simulation Analysis

-subject to the rationalizability conditions.
-This gives a stability index $s_{m,w}$ for each outside option.
+subject to the linear rationalizability conditions.
+Intuitively, maximizing this objective function boils down to introducing minimum adjustment in the data such that the conditions are satisfied.
+The solution to this optimization problem gives a stability index $s_{m,w}$ for each potentially blocking pair $(m,w)$.
 If the original constraints are satisfied, then there is no need for adjustment, and all stability indices will be equal to one.
 Otherwise, a strictly smaller index will be required to rationalize the behavior.
-In what follows, we will summarize the stability indices by computing the average value of all stability indices.
-Intuitively, the average stability index measures the average income loss required to make the market stable.

-\paragraph{Simulation Setup.} We consider three types of simulation setup.
-We randomly draw 30 couples to be used across all the scenarios.
-In each scenario, we introduce variation in prices and/or income and draw 100 instances of marriage markets from the full sample.

-\begin{itemize} \item [(1)] {\bf Prices}.
-In the first scenario, we introduce variation in prices of private and public goods across potential matches.
-To capture this, we assume that prices for both private and public Hicksian consumption are equal to one in existing marriages, while prices for potential marriages are randomly assigned as follows:

-\item [(2)] {\bf Income}.
-In the second scenario, we introduce variation in household incomes, while prices of private and public goods are assumed to be the same.
-Empirically, such a variation could be present in the data if there is a marriage premium and individual incomes depend on the partners' characteristics \citep[see][]{korenman1991does}.
-To capture this, we assume that the household incomes in existing marriages are the sum of individual labor incomes, while household incomes in hypothetical marriages are determined as follows:

-\item [(3)] {\bf Prices and Income}.
-In the final scenario, we introduce variation in both prices and income.
-This combines the two variations shown above. \end{itemize}
+Thus, the data is rationalizable if and only if the indices equal one.